Mitochondria: Origin and evolution

 There are two hypotheses about the origin of mitochondria: endosymbiotic and autogenous.
 The endosymbiotic hypothesis suggests that mitochondria were originally prokaryotic cells, capable of implementing oxidative mechanisms that were not possible for eukaryotic cells; they became endosymbionts living inside the eukaryote.

 In the autogenous hypothesis, mitochondria were born by splitting off a portion of DNA from the nucleus of the eukaryotic cell at the time of divergence with the prokaryotes; this DNA portion would have been enclosed by membranes, which could not be crossed by proteins.
 Since mitochondria have many features in common with bacteria, the endosymbiotic hypothesis is the more widely accepted of the two accounts.

-A mitochondrion contains DNA, which is organized as several copies of a single, usually circular chromosome.
+A mitochondrion contains DNA, which is organised as several copies of a single, usually circular chromosome.
 This mitochondrial chromosome contains genes for redox proteins, such as those of the respiratory chain.
 The CoRR hypothesis proposes that this co-location is required for redox regulation.
 The mitochondrial genome codes for some RNAs of ribosomes, and the 22 tRNAs necessary for the translation of mRNAs into protein.
 The circular structure is also found in prokaryotes.
-The proto-mitochondrion was probably closely related to the order Rickettsiales, which is in class Alphaproteobactera of phylum Pseudomonadota.
+The proto-mitochondrion was probably closely related to the order Rickettsiales, which is in class Alphaproteobacteria of phylum Pseudomonadota.
 However, the exact relationship of the ancestor of mitochondria to the alphaproteobacteria and whether the mitochondrion was formed at the same time or after the nucleus, remains controversial.
 For example, it has been suggested that the SAR11 clade of bacteria shares a relatively recent common ancestor with the mitochondria, while phylogenomic analyses indicate that mitochondria evolved from a Pseudomonadota lineage that is closely related to or a member of alphaproteobacteria.
-Some papers describe mitochondria as sister to the alphaproteobacteria, together forming the sister the marineproteo1 group, together forming the sister to Magnetococcidae.
+Some papers describe mitochondria as sister to the alphaproteobacteria, together forming the sister to the marineproteo1 group, together forming the sister to Magnetococcidae.

 The ribosomes coded for by the mitochondrial DNA are similar to those from bacteria in size and structure.
 They closely resemble the bacterial 70S ribosome and not the 80S cytoplasmic ribosomes, which are coded for by nuclear DNA.

 The endosymbiotic relationship of mitochondria with their host cells was popularized by Lynn Margulis.
 The endosymbiotic theory suggests that mitochondria descended from aerobic bacteria that somehow survived endocytosis by another cell, and became incorporated into the cytoplasm.
 The ability of these bacteria to conduct respiration in host cells that had relied on glycolysis and fermentation would have provided a considerable evolutionary advantage.
 This symbiotic relationship probably developed 1.7 to 2 billion years ago.